qcoley/Project-Consona/README.md

-# Project Eterna
+# Project Consona

-Project Eterna is an adventure game in the vein of The Legend of Zelda with elements inspired by games like Pokémon, Final Fantasy, The Elder Scrolls, Fable, Everquest, Runescape and World of Warcraft among others.
+Project Consona is an adventure game in the vein of The Legend of Zelda with elements inspired by games like Pokémon, Final Fantasy, The Elder Scrolls, Fable, Everquest, Runescape and World of Warcraft among others.